Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 $LIST
 ```

 Variables created during a remote session will not persist between sessions, unless the variable is saved an *environment file*.
-These are a set of files that are executed everytime you start a new bash session.
+These are a set of files that are executed every time you start a new bash session.
 These files are typically hidden, so we need to use `ls` with the `-a` flag to see them.
 The `.bash_profile` is an example of an environment file, we can view the contents of this file with the `cat` command.

 ```bash
 # navigate to your home directory